CARNIVAL-IITP/Packet_loss_concealment/README.md

 **Modified the baseline PLC system "Masked Frequency Modeling for Improving Packet Loss Concealment in Speech Transmission Systems" - WASPAA 2023**

+# 0. Contributions

+We modified two things.
+1. We used complex features in predictor and using FiLM layer to integrate the outputs of encoder and predictor.
+2. We used masked frequency modeling method to pretrain the encoder.

 # 1. Installation